 Some might say it, but blogging is NOT dead!
 Blogging is well and alive!
-Serving up incredible content our audiences benefit from.
-While we didn’t start blogging consistently until the beginning of 2020, we’ve seen an incredible benefit.
-At the start of our journey, we aimed to write 2-3 blog posts per month, doing so has shown us what a major role blogging plays in our overall business & marketing strategy.
-At Leona Collective, blogging has added a layer to our business that our “static” website pages (Home, About, Services, Portfolio, & Contact) simply can’t.
-Our blog enables us to educate, inform and communicate openly about our passion, services, our process, and our business expertise.
-This beautiful blog has increased our website traffic, connections with prospective clients, and best of all has allowed us to educate our audience better.
-Today, we’re excited to share why your blog is more important than you think — plus a few tips to create blog content when you’re not feeling super creative, or you’re just a little nervous to publish your thoughts!
+Blogging serves up content our audiences benefit from.
+While I didn’t start blogging consistently until the beginning of 2020, I’ve seen the benefits it’s brought to my community.
+At the start of my journey, I aimed to write 2-3 blog posts per month, doing so has shown me what a major role blogging plays in my overall business & marketing strategy.
+At Leona Collective, blogging has added a layer to my business that my “static” website pages (home, about, services, portfolio, & contact) simply can’t.
+My blog enables me to educate, inform and communicate openly about my passion, services, process, and business expertise.
+This beautiful blog has increased my website traffic and connections with prospective clients.
+Best of all has allowed me to educate my audience better.
+Today, I’m excited to share why your blog is more important than you think — plus a few tips to create blog content when you’re not feeling super creative, or you’re just a little nervous about publishing your thoughts!

 While your portfolio showcases your work, blog posts are the perfect place to share your process, your methods, and possibly case studies.
 The content of your blog posts (if done correctly) speaks to your Ideal Client about your work.
 Why the investment is worth it, why it matters, the heart that goes into it — along with your unique process.
 Sharing these details helps convey your unique magic and expertise behind your business — two important messages worth sharing with your readers and your Ideal Client.